 Technical Optimizations for LLMs

-While content quality is vital, technical optimizations ensure your content is discoverable and usable by LLMs.
+While content quality is vital, technical optimizations make sure your content is discoverable and usable by LLMs.
 Implementing these technical strategies can significantly enhance your content’s visibility and relevance in AI-driven environments.

 1. Schema Markup